axelayala1988/ace/docs/3.Events/events.1.intro.md

 # Events

 ## Adding deployment events to a pipeline
-Add the following stage to the pipeline
+Add the following stage to the `deployStaging.Jenkinsfile` pipeline
 ```
 stage('DT send deploy event') {
     steps {